Learning Disabilities and Disorders

 Diagnosing a learning disability is a process.
 It involves testing, history taking, and observation by a trained specialist.
 Finding a reputable referral is important.
-Start with your child’s school, and if they are unable to help you, ask your insurance company, doctor, or friends and family who have dealt successfully with learning disabilities.
+Start with your child’s school, and if they are unable to help you, ask your doctor or friends and family who have dealt successfully with learning disabilities.

 Types of specialists who may be able to test for and diagnose learning disabilities include:

 Sometimes several professionals coordinate services as a team to obtain an accurate diagnosis.
-They may ask for input from your child’s teachers.
-Recommendations can then be made for special education services or speech-language therapy within the school system.
+They may also ask for input from your child’s teachers.

 Each of the three steps is important and your child may have a weakness in one area or another that causes learning difficulty.
 For example, in math, sequencing (the ability to put things in order) is important for learning to count or do multiplication (as well as learn the alphabet or the months of the year).
 Similarly, abstraction and organization are important parts of numerous educational skills and abilities.
 If a certain brain activity isn't happening correctly, it will create a roadblock to learning.